 Business clubs like Toastmasters provide a managed and supportive environment in which to practice public speaking.
-Some people may have succeeded with this, but my inner devil’s advocate sees it as the “worst of both worlds.”
+Some people may have succeeded with this, but it can also be the “worst of both worlds.”
 You still have to face the fear of doing it, even in front of equally frightened peers, and afterwards you haven’t actually done it—all you’ve done is a practice run.
-Professional footballers go through their drills all week and freeze at 3pm Saturday.
+Professional footballers go through their drills all week and still freeze at 3pm Saturday.
 No amount of practice equates to the real thing.

 4. The holistic approach

 When we agree to a public speaking engagement, our minds swirl with awful scenarios.
 Someone will ask a question we won’t be able to answer.
 Someone in the audience knows more than we do.
 We will suffer an embarrassing wardrobe malfunction that will be the talk of the office for years.
 All of this catastrophising (see 12 Signs of unbalanced thinking) shows that a fear of public speaking is a fear of presenting to society, of sticking our heads above the parapet.
 The source of this fear is a fundamental lack of self-worth and a corresponding sense of shame for not feeling good enough.
 The stage fright affecting major public figures shows that this shame is impervious to success.